 1) As a Local Collaborator

-This involves using the study protocol (to be circulated in the coming weeks) to apply for and gain ethical approval at your institution to participate in the study.
+This involves using the study protocol (to be circulated in the coming days) to apply for and gain local approval to participate in the study.
 There can be up to 3 collaborators per centre per month of data collection.
 Data collection will be on all patients presenting primarily with one of the seven study conditions over a minimum of 30-consecutive days of collaborators choice between Oct 2018 and April 2019.

 2) As a Country Lead

 In addition to the roles of a local collaborator, a country lead helps to recruit other collaborators to participate in the study from across their country.
-They also help to trouble-shoot with questions from local collaborators and may help to provide support with ethical applications.
+They also help to trouble-shoot with questions from local collaborators and may help to provide support with gaining local study approval.
 Another role may be to help translate the study literature into the local language of the country if required.

 3) As a Regional or Continent Lead